Kajiih/MusicBrainz2Notion/README.md

 Use the configuration to:

-- add a [fanart.tv](https://fanart.tv/) if you want better artist thumbnails
+- add a [fanart.tv](https://fanart.tv/) API key for better artist thumbnails
-- update the notion api key or database ids
+- update the notion API key or database ids
 - change the release filters
 - change the number of tags per page
 - force the update of the database used to find [canonical releases](https://musicbrainz.org/doc/Canonical_MusicBrainz_data)